shobhamrj/system-design/README.md

 O (Open Close Principal) - Open for extension but closed for modification. \
 L (Liskov's Substitution principle) - If Class B is subtype of Class A, then we should be able to replace object of A with B without breaking the behaviour of the program. \
 I (Interface Segmented Principle) - Interfaces should be such, that client should not implement unnecessary methods that they do not need.\
-D (Dependency Inversion Principle) -Class should depend on interfaces rather than concrete classes. \
+D (Dependency Inversion Principle) -Class should depend on interfaces rather than concrete classes.

 # Design Patterns
 1. Strategy Pattern
+2. Observer Pattern